KunjMaheshwari/WinningSpeech/README.md

-# OG Websites — Karan Aujla Music Experience
+# WinningSpeech — Karan Aujla Music Experience

 > A cinematic, responsive music experience built with Next.js, React and TypeScript, featuring a custom local-audio player and playlist architecture.